Rockey800/test/README.md

 ## Support

-If you have questions or need assistance, please open an issue or contact the author.
+For questions or issues, please open an issue in this repository.

 ---

-*Thank you for using this project responsibly!*
+Thank you for using this project responsibly!